Blindness Awareness Month – What’s it Like Having Parents Who Are Blind?Published on

 Then, one day I saw a new sign on the local deli’s door in bright red letters.
 This was our favorite deli, so an important red sign sparked an internal alarm.
 What came next was the start of my learning to read, “E-X-I—- OUCH!”
 My dad tried to yell in time to get me to move away from the front of the new automatic door, but I was so focused on reading the very important letters that the door automatically swung open in my face.
 I think some regulation must have been put in place since the early models of the automatic door because that door hit me with a force I have not forgotten.
 From then on I kept a safe distance from doors and began attempting to sound out words.

 My parents and I walked most places we needed to go.
 We lived in a city in Northeast Ohio that made mobility pretty easy.
 Once I tackled the reading of signs it was time to expand our mobility.
 My dad taught me that the lake was always north; sometimes we’d spend hours looking for the lake.
 My mom taught me to Never Eat Sour Watermelon, and my grandma taught me the positioning of the sun in relationship to the time of day; if I could have only remembered to wear my watch more often it would have made life much easier.
 All in all, I learned to, “Stay Calm and look for the Lake” and to “Never Eat Sour Watermelon” (North – East – South – West).

-For the most part my siblings and I found our parents to be more aware of what we were doing than our friends’ parents.
-We spent more time talking to our parents, since they couldn’t just visually peek in on us.
-There were many times we thought our parents were faking being blind, because they were very much aware of what we were all doing, more times that not.
+For the most part, my siblings and I found our parents to be more aware of what we were doing than our friends’ parents.
+We spent more time talking to our parents since they couldn’t just visually peek in on us.
+There were many times we thought our parents were faking being blind.
+They were very much aware of what we were all doing, more often than not.

 My parents loved me, cared for me, taught me things, took me places and did what every other parent did for their kids.
 The only difference was the method of raising me.
 I guess this answers the age-old question of, “What is it like having parents who are blind.”